9 Unique Ideas For Toddler Painting Over The Summer

 What Next?

-I’m now regularly doing 5k runs and have signed up for a couple of 10K runs with friends in the Autumn.
+I’m now regularly doing 5k runs and have signed up for a couple of 10K runs with friends in the autumn.
 Five years ago, I would barely have been able to walk 5K at a reasonable pace, let alone run it.
 The chiropractor says I may always have 1cm somewhere that isn’t fully closed, but if I keep doing Pilates, running and other exercises (like the Superhero stretch), I should be able to maintain my current level of fitness.

 I’m also able to cycle regularly and my back pain is usually minimal!